Frequently Asked Questions About Breath Coaching

 A swimmer pauses for a breath.

-What are the benefits of breathwork?
+What are the benefits of breath coaching?

 • reduced feelings of stress and anxiety